CliveUnger/VenmoProjectFall2019/README.md

 Flattening the Data
 Creating a Graph Representation of the Data
-Basic Graph Manipulation with Spark and Graphframes Splitting the data per month
+Basic Graph Manipulation with Spark and Graphframes Clustering Coefficient example (which turned out to be incorrect) Splitting the data per month
 SNAP
 NetworKit